Fried vegetable pancakes from ricepaper (pizza shaped spring rolls)

 Instructions

-- Cut the bok choi and cabbage very thinly and wash.
-The cabbage can also be sliced with a mandoline.
-Dry with the paper towel.
+- Slice the bok choi and cabbage very thinly and wash.
+Dry with a paper towel.

-- Grate the carrot as thin as possible.
-Chop the cilantro and spring onion.
+- Chop the cilantro and spring onion.
 Dry if necessary.

-- Put the bean sprouts in sieve and poor boiling (or really hot water) over it.
+- Put the bean sprouts in sieve and poor boiling (or really hot water) over them.
 Dry with a paper towel.

 - Mix all the vegetables.
 Season with the ginger, coriander seeds and chili flakes.

 - Fill a bowl with water.
-Set beside you pan.
+Set besides your pan.
 Heat up a little oil in the pan.

 - Put a sheet of rice paper under water.
 Take it out again and let as much water glide from it as possible.
 Lay in the pan in one movement.
 Don't shift it: that will tear the sheet to much.